thomasaarholt/prism-em.github.io/tutorial.md

 ```

 Note that the .mrc data is written out in c array ordering, and so I permute the data to move the angular range to the third dimension, and the probe coordinates from dimensions (2,3) to (1,2).
 I also plot the 4 images into 4 different axes, because each requires a different colour range.
-This script produces the follow figure
+This script produces the follow figure:

 ![Prismatic screenshot 10](img/PrismaticScreen10.png){:width="555"}